 Pursuing sustainable community health

 The Food Trust’s dedicated Community-Based Programming staff provide adaptable community-level education and food access work.
-Through SNAP-Ed, we use an asset-based, trauma-informed lens to provide appropriate, fun, interactive programs to positively affect quality of life, while respecting ethnic, racial and cultural foodways.
+Through SNAP-Ed, we provide appropriate, fun, interactive programs to positively affect quality of life, while respecting family and personal preferences.
 We work closely with partners on policy, system and environmental changes to help support sustainable community health.

 Our community-centered approach